browserengineering/book/book/visual-effects.md

 aligned, and therefore we will need to combine, or *blend*, corresponding pairs of pixels.

-Here the terminology can get confusing: we imagine that the pixels "on top" are blending into the pixels "below", so we call the top surface the *source surface*, with source pixels, and the bottom surface the *destination surface*, with destination pixels.
+Here, the terminology can get confusing: we imagine that the pixels "on top" are blending into the pixels "below", so we call the top surface the *source surface*, with source pixels, and the bottom surface the *destination surface*, with destination pixels.
 When we combine them,